How to Become an Applied Behavior Analyst in Louisiana

 License Renewal for Behavior Analysts in Louisiana

 Licenses and certification in Louisiana must be renewed annually.
-Renewal fees are identical to the initial license fee for both SCABAs and LBAs.
+Renewal fees are $125 for SCaBAs and $200 for LBAs.

 Failure to renew will cause the license to lapse.
 Whether or not it can be reinstated is at the discretion of the board.
 You will have to provide a justification for non-renewal and may be required to reapply from the beginning, or you may be allowed to renew late for the regular fee, depending on your reasons.